CabinDAO/cabin.city/README.md

 ### How synchronization works

 Each sync job is run periodically on its own cron schedule.
+See `vercel.json` for cron configuration.

 A sync job is invoked by calling its respective endpoint, e.g. `/api/sync/cabin-token`.